jongyuldev/bridging-worlds/README.md

 - Try changing the camera index in code: `cv2.VideoCapture(1)` instead of `0`

 ### TTS Not Working
-- On Windows: Should work out of the box
+- On Windows: Uses native SAPI - should work out of the box
+- Verify with: `python tests/test_tts.py`
 - On Linux: Install espeak: `sudo apt-get install espeak`
 - On macOS: Should work with native speech synthesis

 ### Slow Performance
-- Use the simple version: `simple_vision_assistant.py`
+- Use the simple version: `python src/simple_vision_assistant.py`
 - Reduce camera resolution in code
 - Close other applications

 ### Model Download Issues
 - Check your internet connection
+- Models are automatically saved to the `models/` directory
-- Manually download models and place in the correct directories
+- Manually download and place in `models/` folder if needed

 ## Future Enhancements